A Man Lived 105 Days With a Titanium Heart

 A world where no one has to die waiting for a donor?
 That’s the dream.

-Look, I’m no cardiologist.
-But the idea that someone literally lived for 105 days with a titanium spinning disc inside their chest instead of a heart?
-That’s mind bending stuff.
+Look, I’m no cardiologist (or doctor of any kind, don’t forget, I just like learning about cool things).
+But the idea that someone literally lived for 105 days with a titanium spinning disc inside their chest instead of a heart is pretty mind bending stuff.

 It makes me wonder what else is just around the corner.
-Artificial kidneys?
-Artificial lungs?
-Artificial… brains?
+Artificial kidneys, lungs, artificial brains?
 (Okay, maybe I’ve watched too many sci-fi movies at this point.)

 Either way, the fact that this guy went home, lived his life, and eventually got a new heart is nothing short of incredible.